Is your back tight and knotted?

 "After helping my son move to college over a period of two days, knots in my back were causing painful spasms.
 Dr. Ward's treatments felt immediately effective and I was back to normal in no time."

-We pride ourselves in our caring and long-term relationships we develop with our patients, so to request an appointment, please contact us today.
+We pride ourselves in our caring and long-term relationships we develop with our patients, so schedule an appointment today.
 We look forward to seeing you at your Fairfax chiropractic .